LKY-stephen/circuit_experiments/README.md

 # circuit Samples
 A repo for writing some circuits of halo2
-1. Demo DemoCircuit1: $(x^3+x)y=z$
+1. Demo circuit DemoCircuit1: $(x^3+x)y=z$
-2. Poseidon hash
+2. Poseidon hash circuit
-    The implementation basically refer to the halo2_gadget implementation with more straight forward architecture.
-The flow can refer to [here](./tests/utils/poseidon_hash.rs).
+    The implementation refers to halo2_gadget with a more straightforward architecture.
+The flow of the poseidon hash can refer to [here](./tests/utils/poseidon_hash.rs).